alaarajab/se_project_coffeeshop/README.md

 ## Plan on improving the project

-n the future, I would like to:
+in the future, I would like to:

 - Add More Interactivity by Implementing JavaScript to make the reservation form more dynamic, such as validating form inputs in real time and displaying confirmation messages.